dimitar-4/ms2-memory-game/README.md

  * This memory game project is made to be responsive on different devices.
  * The game includes a full instructions on the Home page that explains how to play the game.
- * The "Play" and "Reastart" buttons on the Home page and above the game board help the user to navigate more easily.
+ * The "Play" and "Restart" buttons on the Home page and above the game board help the user to navigate more easily.
  * The game board as the main feature to interact with.
  * It also provides the user with three buttons to change the theme (backgraund image) on the game page so that the looks variates for different preferences.